 Industry shifts also contribute to forecasting complexity.
 Technological advancements can disrupt traditional business practices and force companies to adapt quickly.
 Similarly, regulatory changes can significantly change market landscapes, influencing sales through modified tax structures or trade policies.

-As industry dynamics evolve, so too must the methods of forecasting employed by companies to remain competitive.
+As industry dynamics evolve, so must the forecasting methods employed by companies to remain competitive.

 3. Seasonal Demand Trends